Does 'heritage' constrain good business management?

-We will be willing to bet that the most obvious answer to that questions is spreadsheets.
+We will be willing to bet that the most obvious answer to those questions is spreadsheets.
 A good old Excel workbook.
 But of course there are always variations:

 You might use accounting software with connected spreadsheets?
 Project management software packages that incorporate spreadsheets?
 Or even better ... that well used long-term memory and the occasional ... yes you've got it ... spreadsheet!

-Well we consider the use of spreadsheets for your office and business management system akin to the buildings that you Architect folk like to refer to as heritage, and we have three options in considering where our kind of heritage belongs.
+Well, we consider the use of spreadsheets for your office and business management systems akin to the buildings that architects like to refer to as heritage, and we have three options in considering where our kind of heritage belongs.

 - There is the past, where the office project and invoicing system was created to fulfil a need at that time, a time before fast computers, the cloud and software packages, before apps and AI.